Starting from the city heading North

 Pak ou caves (+10 minutes)

 Highly revered by Lao people these two caves lie opposite the mouth of the Nam Ou river.
-Inside the caves lie thousands of mostly hand carved statues of the Lord Budha.
+Inside the caves lie thousands of mostly hand carved statues of the Lord Buddha.
 Can get busy during the high season and during Pi Mai Lao (Lao new year) accessable only by boat these caves have been welcoming Lao people to make offerings and burn incence for hundreds of years.

 Toilets available (Charge 2,000 kip) Entry fee 20,000 kip pp

-Oppersite the caves lie the beautiful limestone cliffs at the mouth of the river Ou.
+Opporsite the caves lie the beautiful limestone cliffs at the mouth of the river Ou.
 Great spot to try out the fishing or simply drift below the sheer rock face.
 Traveling up the river to Phongsaly is no longer possible due to the dam construction.
 Low water levels between November and May mean any meaningful navigation of the river is impossible beyond 2KM.

 Nearby lie the opportunity to take lunch on the floating restaurant or in one of many eateries in the area.
 Whiskey village is close by, please inform the captain if you wish to view.